+The Mezco Deadpool was a very pleasant surprise for me.
 I have said it before and I’ll say it again.
 I’m not a huge Deadpool fan.
-I don’t dislike him.
-I just never followed any of his titles and honestly, Ambush Bug had been breaking the 4th wall for almost a decade before Deadpool made it his schtick.
-I am one of the many that loved the movie and as a result of that, I had two more Deadpool figures than I ever thought I would.
+I don’t dislike him, rather I just never followed any of his titles and honestly, Ambush Bug had been breaking the 4th wall for almost a decade before Deadpool made it his schtick.
+As one of the many that loved the movie, and as a result of that, I had two more Deadpool figures than I ever thought I would.
 The Juggernaut wave Deadpool from Hasbro and the Revoltech Amazing Yamaguchi Deadpool.
 More than enough for a casual Deadpool fan like myself.

 Then something amazing happened this Christmas.

 I had placed the Mezco Deadpool on my Amazon wishlist.
-I had seen the price going down on Commander Rogers and I noticed a similar trend with the red-suited Deadpool (I have zero interest in the green and grey Deadpool).
-I don’t know if I’ll ever get the Rogers but I figured if the price came down enough I’d pick up Deadpool.
+Being the observant lad I am, I had seen the price going down on Commander Rogers and noticed a similar trend with the red-suited Mezco Deadpool (I have zero interest in the green and grey Deadpool).
+Though I don’t know if I’ll ever get the Rogers, I figured if the price came down enough I’d pick up Deadpool.
 Then I promptly forgot I had placed him on the list.
 Fortunately, my girlfriend looked at my Amazon list and for Christmas picked me up the Mezco Deadpool.

 It went from a figure I was on the fence about, to being a figure I couldn’t put down for several days.
 He isn’t perfect but what figure is?